 Is my billing data stored?

-We store scan results — aggregated cost data and findings — to generate your report and track savings over time.
+We store scan results — aggregated cost data and findings — to generate your report.
 We do not store raw billing line items beyond what is needed for report delivery.
+We never store long-term AWS credentials; we keep only the Role ARN and External ID for your connection.
 Revoking AWS access stops new data collection but does not delete existing scan history.
+See our Privacy Policy for the full retention table.

 What is an External ID?